Louisiana choosing new US House members in special election | Politics

 Louisiana choosing new US House members in special election

-Louisiana voters cast their ballots Saturday for two vacant US House seats in special elections that aren't expected to shake up the parties' balance of power but that could add a woman to the state's all-male congressional delegation.
+Louisiana officials began tallying votes Saturday night after polls closed in special elections for two vacant US House seats that aren't expected to shake up the parties' balance of power but that could add a woman to the state's all-male congressional delegation.

-Women are among the top contenders in both competitions, including Julia Letlow, a Republican who is vying for the northeast Louisiana-based seat that her husband Luke Letlow won in December but couldn't fill because of his death from COVID-19 complications.
+Women were among the top contenders in both competitions, including Julia Letlow, a Republican who is vying for the northeast Louisiana-based seat that her husband, Luke Letlow, won in December but couldn't fill because of his death from COVID-19 complications.

 Only three women have ever been elected to Louisiana's congressional delegation.
 The off-year elections for the 2nd District and 5th District seats could boost that number to four or five.